-Despite hundreds of billions of taxpayer dollars spent on disaster recovery each year, there are currently no federal tax incentives to plan ahead for natural disasters and encourage mitigation.
-The Shelter Act allows Americans to write off 25 percent of qualifying mitigation expenses, from strengthening the durability of a roof to elevating a housing unit to reduce potential flood damage and clearing ignition-prone sources around properties to reduce wildfire risk.
+Despite hundreds of billions of taxpayer dollars spent on disaster recovery each year, there are currently no federal tax incentives to encourage mitigation.
+The Shelter Act allows Americans to write off 25 percent of qualifying mitigation expenses, from strengthening the durability of a roof to elevating a housing unit to reduce potential flood damage.
 The tax credit has an annual limit of up to \$5,000 per taxpayer.
 Eligible properties include homes or businesses in or adjacent to an area that the federal government has declared a disaster within the past 10 years.
 Taxpayers who rent a property in eligible areas can also receive the credit.

-The credit, establishing section 25E and 45U in the tax code, begins to phase down for households that earn more than \$168,000 for joint filers and phases out entirely for households that earn more than \$250,000.
+The credit, establishing section 25E and 25T in the tax code, begins to phase down for households that earn more than \$168,000 for joint filers and phases out entirely for households that earn more than \$250,000.
 For businesses, the credit begins to phase down when a business earns \$5 million and phases out completely when its revenue is more than \$10 million.